all-maps-lie/all-maps-lie-2020/weeks/week_01.md

 Welcome!

 If you're here, this means you're taking All Maps Lie.
+Let's learn together.

 This week we are going to get acquainted with mapping and cartography *through the lens of design & media art and critical perspectives*.
+We are going to challenge our conceptions and definitions of what a map is, what they can be, who is mapping, what maps say, and what maps do.
+This week our goal is to "[align our compass](http://www.wordsinspace.net/mapsmedia/fall2018/portfolio/august-29-calibrating-the-compass/)" and begin aligning our media art practices with critical cartographic discourse.

 ## TABLE OF CONTENTS